Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 Francesco Perilli

-The locals say that this infamous gold tin, marked ‘Beef,’ contained more jello than meat.
-Though they ate it out of necessity at the time, they realised it was pretty disgusting and created a monument as a “thanks, but no thanks” to the UN.
+The locals say this infamous gold tin, marked ‘Beef,’ contained more jello than meat.
+Though they ate it out of necessity at the time, they realised it was pretty disgusting and created a monument as a “Thanks, but no thanks” to the UN.

 Latin Bridge

-The Latin Bridge, also known as Princip’s Bridge, stretches across the Miljacka River in Sarajevo.
+The Latin Bridge, or Princip’s Bridge, stretches across the Miljacka River in Sarajevo.
 It was here, at its northern end, where Gavrilo Princip shot and killed Franz Ferdinand and his wife Sophie in 1914.
 This was the precursor to World War I.

 Latin-Bridge-Sarajevo